Author: Elif Shafak

 My Review:

 Elif Shafak’s exploratory and spiritual storytelling blends historical fiction and magical realism seamlessly.
 She expertly uses fiction as a gentle but impactful form of activism, giving a voice to the silenced.
-A strikingly emotive narrative that highlights the ugly and beautiful truths of humanity.
+This is a strikingly emotive narrative that highlights the ugly and beautiful truths of humanity.

 ‘Most of Grandma’s stories feature water-surging, searching.
 She says, just like two drops of rain join on a windowpane, weaving their paths slowly and steadily, an invisible thread connects those who are destined to meet.’